logo

 Is there a counselor definition that describes what counselors do?

 There are almost as many counselor definitions as there are counselors!
-However, one commonly accepted definition for counseling comes from the American Counseling Association: “Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.”
+However, one commonly accepted definition for counseling comes from the American Counseling Association (ACA): “Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.”
 Within this framework, a counselor is a person who helps diverse groups and individuals reach their mental health, wellness, education, and career goals.

 Do you need a license to be a professional counselor?

 Yes, in most states, you need a license to be a professional counselor.
 The minimum educational requirement for professional counseling licensure, including marriage and family therapy licensure, is usually a master’s degree.
-There may, however, be exceptions; for example, in some states, substance abuse counselors may only need a high school diploma or bachelor’s degree plus substance abuse-specific training and certification.
+There may, however, be exceptions.
+For example, in some states, substance abuse counselors may only need a high school diploma or bachelor’s degree plus substance abuse-specific training and certification.

 Where do substance abuse counselors work and how much do they make?